What is Kubbeh? Lebanon's Most Beloved Dish - Explained | Almaz Foods

 Main Ingredients

-Ground lamb or beef, bulgur wheat, onion, pine nuts, warm spices
+Ground lamb or beef, bulgur wheat, onion, warm spices

 Also Known As